thunderbird/webext-docs/changes/beta115.rst

 Changes in Thunderbird 115
 ==========================

-Introduce an additional ``sensitiveDataUpload`` permission, which allows to by-pass human review, but prompts the user for the following permission: *Transfer sensitive user data (if access has been granted) to a remote server for further processing.*
+WebExtension usually are not reviewed when submitted but instead are made available instantly.
+The WebExtension permission system should guard against malicious actors.
+However, the data available to extensions is very sensitive and if a user granted access to messages and contacts he mostly assumes the data is only used locally.
+Extensions however, can unknowingly send this data to remote servers.
+We therefore started to enforce review of all extensions, which request sensitive permissions like ``messagesRead`` or ``addressBooks``.
+We also introduce an additional ``sensitiveDataUpload`` permission, which allows to by-pass this human review, but prompts the user for the following permission: *Transfer sensitive user data (if access has been granted) to a remote server for further processing.*

 If an add-on is not requesting that permission, but a reviewer concludes that it is indeed sending data to a remote server not under the control of the user, the reviewer may request the permission to be added.